Staying in reformed EU would boost British economy, jobs - report

 "If we Vote Leave we will get a free trade deal and we will be able to end the supremacy of EU law in the UK," said campaign director Dominic Cummings.

-Separately on Sunday, another 'in' group called the European Movement named Paddy Ashdown, the former leader of the Liberal Democrats, as its president.
+Separately on Sunday, another 'in' group called the European Movement named Paddy Ashdown, the former leader of the Lib Dems, as its president.

 "We are about to enter the battle of our lives to keep Britain in the European Union," Ashdown said.